-years ago carpets were made so well they were able to last a lifetime, even
+years ago... wall to wall carpet was made so well it was able to last a 20

 and lifestyle or else you will end up with a carpet that wears out years

 in the 1960's, there were basically three grades of carpet to

 choose from.
 Good, better and best.
 The lowest grade carpet was still designed to last 10-20 years or more before it would show any signs of wearing out.

 Medium and high grades could easily last a lifetime.
 Many of these 60